markqvist/Reticulum/docs/source/understanding.rst

     total it has been retransmitted to get here.

 * | If the announce has been retransmitted *m+1* times, it will not be forwarded.
-By default, *m* is set to 18.
+By default, *m* is set to 128.

 * | The announce will be assigned a delay *d* = c\ :sup:`h` seconds, where *c* is a decay constant, and *h* is the amount of times this packet has already been forwarded.

 * | The packet will be given a priority *p = 1/d*.

-* | If at least *d* seconds has passed since the announce was received, and no other packets with a priority higher than *p* are waiting in the queue (see Packet Prioritisation), and the channel is not utilized by other traffic, the announce will be forwarded.
+* | If at least *d* seconds has passed since the announce was received, and no other packets with a priority higher than *p* are waiting in the queue, and the channel is not utilized by other traffic, the announce will be forwarded.

 * | If no other nodes are heard retransmitting the announce with a greater hop count than when